wangmuy/docker-alfresco/README.md

 ```

 ## Reverse Proxy
-To run Alfresco behind a Reverse Proxy, you need to add extra paramater like this :
+To run Alfresco behind a Reverse Proxy, you need to add extra parameter like this :

 ```bash
 docker run -d --name "alfresco" \